ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 meet in New York, where Drew was working as an intern.
 "It's so good to see you!"
 Emily had said, as they hugged in Penn Station.

-After vodka and orange juice, they got a taxi to Columbus Circle.
+After a glass of vodka and orange juice, they got a taxi to Columbus Circle.

 "I googled 'restaurants with best view'," said Drew.
-"It's called *Asiate*, in the Mandarin Oriental."
+"We're going to a place called *Asiate*, in the Mandarin Oriental."

-"Seems relevant to my praxis," laughed Emily.
-It was getting dark, and they leaned into each other.
+"Seems relevant to my praxis," said Emily, and laughed.
+It was getting dark.

 The light inside Asiate was cream-colored, with many reflective black and gold surfaces, some a little smudged.
-As they were seated, Emily was momentarily bothered when Drew sat down directly, without first offering her a chair.
+Emily was momentarily bothered when Drew sat down at their table directly, without first offering her a chair.

 They went for a walk after dinner, stopping in front of a department store.
 They were both a little tipsy.
 Emily got up on her toes and kissed Drew.